eHarmony vs Hinge – Which One is Better in 2023?

 1. Compatibility Algorithm

 Both eHarmony and Hinge use a compatibility algorithm to help you find singles.
-Hinge's algorithm is fairly basic.
+Hinge's algorithm is pretty basic.
 It matches you with people based on your interests, and over time, it uses data based on the people you like and who would like you to make new matches.

 Still, there's something to be said about Hinge's algorithm.
 While it appears simple, they've based their algorithm on the Nobel prize-winning Gale-Shapley matching algorithm.
-It can help you to find a partner or friends who share common interests with you and who're likely to be a good match based on your previous choices.
+It can help you find a partner or friends who share common interests with you and are likely to be a good match based on your previous choices.

 2. Cost